New year, new resolutions…but is it the same old information management game…?

 Wherever your organization is on the “return-to-the-office” spectrum, you can get an immediate productivity boost by giving your remote employees access to physical files without the need for someone in your organization to spend time tracking down the correct files, then scanning, and sending them.
 For more information on how this works for other organizations successfully, check out our guide to Active File Management.

-4. Invest (Carefully) in New IM Technology
+4. Invest (Carefully) in New Information Technology Management

 5. Update your Records Retention Schedule

-With so many regulatory changes happening in privacy, retention and disposition laws, annual and biannual updates don’t really cut it any more.
+With so many regulatory changes happening in privacy, retention, and disposition laws, annual and biannual updates don’t really cut it any more.
 Moreover, it’s nearly impossible for a person or team to keep up with these changes.
 Consider whether a Records Retention Schedule software like Virgo by Access would be right for your organization.

 6. Start an Information Governance Center of Excellence